 Study visas

-Even though a foreign visitor can study for up to 6 months in the UK under a long-term visitor visa, provided certain eligibility requirements are met, for overseas nationals looking to undertake a lengthy course of study in the UK, they will need a student visa.
+While it may be possible to study for up to 6 months in the UK under a visitor visa, provided certain eligibility requirements are met, for overseas nationals looking to undertake a lengthy course of study in the UK, they will need a student visa.

 An applicant can apply for a student visa to undertake a course of study in the UK if they have been offered a place on a course by a UK-licensed sponsor and have enough money to support themselves.
 The student visa-holder will then be permitted to stay in the UK for the full duration of their course.
 On successful completion of their studies, the visa-holder will also have the option of applying for an unsponsored graduate visa to look for work.